ChenyangQiQi/FateZero/README.md

 Unzip and Place it in ['./data'](data).
 Then use the command in ['config/style'](config/style) and ['config/attribute'](config/attribute) to get the results.

-The config of our tune-a-video ckpts will be updated latter.
+The config of our tune-a-video ckpts will be updated later.

 ## Tuning guidance to edit YOUR video
 We provided a tuning guidance to edit in-the-wild video at [here](./docs/EditingGuidance.md).
 The work is still in progress.
 Welcome to give your feedback in issues.

 ## Style Editing Results with Stable Diffusion
-We show the difference of source prompt and target prompt in the box below each video.
+We show the difference between the source prompt and the target prompt in the box below each video.

-Note mp4 and gif files in this github page are compressed.
+Note mp4 and gif files in this GitHub page are compressed.
 Please check our [Project Page](https://fate-zero-edit.github.io/) for mp4 files of original video editing results.
 <table class="center">